irobot-ros/ros2-performance/README.md

 ## Run

-The **[irobot-benchmark](irobot-benchmark)** package contains the main application and example of graph topologies for evaluation.
+The **[irobot_benchmark](irobot_benchmark)** package contains the main application and example of graph topologies for evaluation.

 ```
 source ~/performance_ws/install/setup.bash
-cd ~/performance_ws/install/irobot-benchmark/lib/irobot-benchmark
+cd ~/performance_ws/install/irobot_benchmark/lib/irobot_benchmark
-./irobot-benchmark topology/sierra_nevada.json
+./irobot_benchmark topology/sierra_nevada.json
 ```

 The results will be printed to screen and also saved in the directory `./sierra_nevada_log`.

 ## Extending the performance framework and testing your own system

-The `irobot-benchmark/topology` directory contains some examples of json files that can be used to create a system.
+The `irobot_benchmark/topology` directory contains some examples of json files that can be used to create a system.
 If you want to create your own, follow the instructions in the `performance_test_factory` package:

 [How to create a new topology](performance_test_factory/create_new_topology.md)